How John Adams Managed a Peaceful Transition of Presidential Power

 To many, Adams’s track record in office was controversial at best, thanks to the passage of the Alien and Sedition Acts that heavily restricted freedom of speech and the press, as well as an unpopular approach to protecting a badly strained peace with the new republic in France.
 While Adams spent the summer of 1800 at his farm in Quincy, Massachusetts, largely ignoring the pending fall election, ardent politician Alexander Hamilton and a newly minted corps of campaigners trawled for votes.
 Fanning out across cities and towns, they set political fires in the local press that blazed across the very states Adams needed to win, and wouldn’t.
 He watched from afar, loathing the campaign tactics taking root.
 “If my administration cannot be defended by the intrinsic merit of my measures & by my own authority, may it be damned,” he wrote to his son Thomas Boylston Adams in late August.
 The elder Adams held strong opinions on elections, informed by his close study of classical republics and Renaissance state formation.
 He hoped to be known as the 18th-century ideal of a disinterested public servant, so the subsequent hard loss at the polls meant one thing: Transfer power peacefully to a new president, thereby safeguarding the office and the nation it served.

 To many eyes, the process of choosing a president looked very different as of 1800.
 For the first time, both political parties, Adams’ Federalist Party and Jefferson’s Democratic-Republicans, used caucuses to nominate their candidates.
 Adams and Charles Cotesworth Pinckney, a South Carolina politician, squared off against Jefferson and Aaron Burr, a former New York senator.
 Throughout the fall, the two sides tangled with each other in the press.
-At the time, only white, male landowners over the age of 21 could vote, and the popular vote paled in importance next to the actions of presidential electors.
+At the time, mostly white, male landowners over the age of 21 could vote, and the popular vote paled in importance next to the actions of presidential electors.

 The role of electors was much more than performative.
 Presidential electors ostensibly pledge to represent the states' interests (i.e. the popular vote), but the way that electors themselves were chosen in 1800 varied, and in some states, the legislatures picked electors who planned to pursue an openly partisan outcome.
 Jefferson and the Democratic-Republicans seized that ambiguity to great advantage, stacking the electors in their favor and cultivating their local agendas.